• Bloglovin

 Reducing the vinegar intensifies its flavor and it gets a bit sweeter.
 You can use it on salads, vegetables, chicken, or pork.
 It’s yum!!

-Lentils can be soaked to reduce cooking time, but it’s not required.
-Often consuming beans can make you bloated or gassy, soaking them reduces those gas-producing compounds.
-If you are sensitive to legumes and beans, then soak them.
+Lentils don’t need to be soaked, however, if you are sensitive to legumes and beans, then soak them.
 Our family hasn’t had any issues with lentils, so I don’t typically soak them.

 To soak them: Place them in a pan and cover with a few inches of water.
 Soak for 2-4 hours.
 Drain and rinse.

-It’s best to rinse the lentils before using to wash away any debris.
-Also, sift through them and make sure there are no small stones among the legumes.
+It’s best to rinse the lentils before using them to wash away any debris.
+Also, quickly sort through them and make sure there are no small stones among the legumes.

-To rinse them, place them in a colander and run them under cold water.
+To rinse them, place them in a colander and run them under cold water until it runs clear.

 Slow Cooker Instructions: